cmarsone/clementmarsone.github.io/_posts/2023-04-14-entanglers.md

 ## Illustration for $N=5$

-A convenient way to build an ap- propriate unitary $N \times N$ matrix $R$ is to start from a simple non-singular matrix $A$ and then orthogonalize it within the Grahm-Schmidt procedure.
+A convenient way to build an appropriate unitary $N \times N$ matrix $R$ is to start from a simple non-singular matrix $A$ and then orthogonalize it within the Grahm-Schmidt procedure.
 For example,
 $A =